akshaypratapsigmoid/Snowflake_Assignment/Peer_Learning_Document.md

  create stage my_internal_stage
  file_format = my_csv_format;

- GRANT ALL ON INTEGRATION s3_integration TO ROLE admin; -- I ran this command from ACCOUNTADMIN to provide all the privileges to `ADMIN` role.
+ GRANT ALL ON INTEGRATION s3_integration TO ROLE admin; -- Atul ran this command from ACCOUNTADMIN to provide all the privileges to `ADMIN` role.

  -- storage integration with aws